shreya1sharma/ShreyaSharma/_posts/2019-06-02-Research-Paper.markdown

 ### 6. Build upon it
 Your goal to read a paper is to get new ideas and further stimulate new ideas in your mind for your own problem.
 So after reading the paper, you can do the following things:

-  i.
-If you do not have a problem at hand, find the areas of improvement in the paper.
+* If you do not have a problem at hand, find the areas of improvement in the paper.
 Which assumptions/limitations can you minimize?
 Which application you can make with this technique?
 What problems are yet to be solved?

-  ii.
-If you have the problem at hand from a different domain, find how this technique can be used in your domain?
+* If you have the problem at hand from a different domain, find how this technique can be used in your domain?

-  iii.
-What’s the author perspective on future work?
+* What’s the author perspective on future work?

 ### 7. Formats to save your knowledge
 After reading the paper you must create a system to save your knowledge because in this era of information overload, our memory is highly volatile.
 I suggest three tools: